Cable Upright Row: Muscle Worked, Benefits, Form

 Sets and Reps

-How many sets and reps you should do for cable upright rows depends on your fitness goals, and overall workout routine.
+The number of sets and reps you should do for cable upright rows depends on your fitness goals and your workout routine.

 Here are some general guidelines you should consider.